What to do in Paris in the Autumn

 One of the best things to do in Paris in the fall is to take in the change of colors in the city.
 The green ivy will turn to red, covering the buildings, and the fall foliage is a beautiful sight to see around the city, especially with the neutral palate of the buildings and rooftops.
 For the best places to see the fall colors, visit the Parisian parks, including Jardin des Tuileries and Luxembourg Gardens.

 If you head to one of the parks, I recommend grabbing a good book and picnic and spending an afternoon people-watching here.
-You can also stroll along the Seine River and take in the changing of the season.
+You can also stroll along the Seine River and take in the season’s changing.

 Hot Chocolate at Angelina

 Hot chocolate at Angelina is a great way to warm up on colder days.
-There can be long lines here on the weekends so try to pop in on a weekday, or there is a takeaway cart parked outside some of the locations if you want to walk with a cup of hot chocolate while walking around Paris.
+There can be long lines here on the weekends, so try to pop in on a weekday.
+There is also a takeaway cart parked outside some of the locations if you want to walk around Paris with a cup of hot chocolate.
 You can take it across the street to the Tuileries Gardens if you visit the location on Rue de Rivoli.

 Visit The Palace of Versailles